Aashish-compo/Generative-AI-with-large-languge-models-LLMs----Curated-notes/README.md

 # ROUGE VS BLEU

----

 **ROUGE** (Recall-Oriented Understudy for Gisting Evaluation) and BLEU (Bilingual Evaluation Understudy) are both metrics used to evaluate the quality of machine-generated text, such as summaries or translations, by comparing them to reference (human-written) text.
 These metrics provide a quantitative measure of how well the generated text captures the content and style of the reference text.

 ROUGE is a family of metrics that focus on recall, which measures the ability of the generated text to cover the content present in the reference text.
 It calculates the overlap of n-grams (sequences of words) between the generated and reference text.
 The most common variants of ROUGE are ROUGE-N (n-gram overlap), ROUGE-L (Longest Common Subsequence), and ROUGE-W (weighted ROUGE).

-BLEU, on the other hand, emphasizes precision and recall.
+**BLEU**, on the other hand, emphasizes precision and recall.
 It compares n-grams in the generated text to those in the reference text, aiming to measure how well the generated text matches the reference.
 BLEU computes precision for different n-gram orders (usually up to 4-grams) and combines them using a geometric mean.
 Additionally, BLEU includes a brevity penalty to account for shorter translations.

 Both ROUGE and BLEU have been widely used in natural language processing tasks: